 Tip #9: Avoid caffeine

 This is a no-brainer, but no one likes to hear it.
 Less caffeine on the day of travel can make your body crave rest even more.
 You can have plenty of coffee, caffeinated tea, or soda upon arrival.
+You should aim to stay up when you get to your destination so you’re on their time.
+Have the caffeine when you land!

 Tip #10: Pack chapstick

 Some people have chapstick near them all the time, I am not one of those people.
 However, I need it on the plane.
 Keep your lips moist so you don’t wake up due to chapped lips.
-Also, when you sleep standing up you might do more mouth breathing than you do at home, increasing the chance of chapped lips.
+Also, when you sleep sitting up you might do more mouth breathing than you do at home, increasing the chance of chapped lips.Â

 Tip #11: Hoodie vs. Blanket

 Some people can’t wait to cozy up with the blanket on the plane, but I personally hate it.
 If I know I’m sleeping on a plane, I will wear a hoodie (even if I’m traveling to somewhere warm, like Egypt).
 I prefer to feel warm and snuggled and have somewhere to put my arms comfortably.
-I’ve seen some people turn around the hoodie to cover their face which can help with the light.
+I’ve seen some people turn around the hoodie to cover their face which can help with the light.Â

 Tip #12: Buckle over, not under